Lifeskills Mental Health Blog

 Strategies for Managing Obsessive-Compulsive Disorder

-Obsessive-compulsive disorder (OCD) is a condition that can cause some serious disruptions to everyday life.
+Obsessive-compulsive disorder (OCD) is a condition that can cause some severe disruptions to everyday life.
 Living with OCD can create difficulties in personal relationships, school, or work.
 Trying to suppress or ignore the condition may seem like an effective way to control it, but it only worsens obsessions and compulsions in the long run.

-If you’re wondering how to help OCD, seeking treatment is an important first step.
+If you’re wondering how to help OCD, seeking treatment is an essential first step.
 Mental health treatment programs can help you develop long-term strategies for managing obsessive-compulsive disorder, including cognitive behavioral therapy, dialectical behavior therapy, medication management, and other approaches.

-What is Obsessive-Compulsive Disorder?
+What is OCD?

-Obsessive-compulsive disorder (OCD) is a common condition characterized by a pattern of unwanted thoughts or fears (obsessions) that lead to repetitive behaviors (compulsions).
+OCD is a common condition characterized by a pattern of unwanted thoughts or fears (obsessions) that lead to repetitive behaviors (compulsions).
 Obsessions and compulsions interfere significantly with everyday life and cause notable distress.1

 Obsessions are the thoughts, mental images, and urges that cause extreme anxiety.
 Examples include: